eziodeyk/OR-ML-survey/README.md

 ***The GNN model for TSP***:
 the role of the graph neural network is divided into two parts: the first one is to ***assgin a multidimensional embedding to each vertex***; and the second is to ***perform a given number of message-passing iterations*** (where the embedding of each node is transmitted to its adjacencies as their incoming messages).
 Those incoming messages are added up and fed into a RNN. ***The only trainable parameters of such a model are the message computing modules and the RNN***.
 **For the TSP**
-**additionally assign embedding to edges** for the information about edge weights, replace the vertex-to-vertex adjacency matrix with an edge-to-vertex matrix adjacency matrix connecting each edge to its source and target vertices; the given target cost C together with the weight of the edge are concatated and fed into a multi-layer perceptron to be expended into the initial embedding for that edge after a given number of iterations.
+**additionally assign embedding to edges** for the information about edge weights, replace the vertex-to-vertex adjacency matrix with an edge-to-vertex matrix adjacency matrix connecting each edge to its source and target vertices; the given target cost C together with the weight of the edge are concatenated and fed into a multi-layer perceptron to be expended into the initial embedding for that edge after a given number of iterations.
 >finally the refined edge embeddings are fed into an MLP which computes a logit probability corresponding to the model’s prediction of the answer to the decision problem

 **performance**:???